 - Monitor the effects of any hormone medications you may be taking

-If you are struggling with sensitivity to either warm or cold climates due to an autoimmune disease, be sure to schedule your initial consultation with us to explore your treatment options.
+If you are struggling with sensitivity to either warm or cold climates due to an autoimmune disease, contact Enhanced Wellness Living to explore your treatment options.
+We proudly serve residents in the Jackson, Ridgeland, Bolton, Brandon, Canton, Clinton, Madison & Vicksburg, Mississippi area.
 We look forward to hearing from you!